Welcome!

 LATEST NEWS:

-NEW!
+NEW SERIES!
 The Chaplain’s Legacy series will be released during 2024 and 2025, wherein the murder of an earl’s chaplain has unexpected repercussions for the earl and his family.
-Book 1 is out now, and book 2 may be pre-ordered.
 As always there is a prequel novella FREE for all my faithful mailing list subscribers.
 If you’re not already a subscriber, you can sign up from the tab above (I’ll email only for new releases and special deals, and you can unsubscribe at any time).

-A SURPRISE FOR READERS OF BOOK 6: If you’ve reached the end of A Christmas Betrothal, you’ll know that it’s not quite the end of the series – there’s a sequel, and it’s FREE for all readers.
+A SURPRISE FOR READERS OF BOOK 6 OF THE MERCER’S HOUSE SERIES: If you’ve reached the end of A Christmas Betrothal, you’ll know that it’s not quite the end of the series – there’s a sequel, and it’s FREE for all readers.
 Click here to find out more.

 NEW COLLECTION: For those of you looking for a bargain, you can now buy the first three books of the Strangers series in one handy ebook, at the low price of $9.99, or equivalent.
 The collection is also available free to subscribers of Kindle Unlimited.